irbull/toro/src/content/blog/2026/planning/planning.md

 That only makes sense when shipping is hard.

 In an AI-native environment, shipping is cheap.
 What is expensive is discovering whether what you shipped actually mattered.
 The purpose of a sprint quietly flips.
-It stops being about how much you can deliver and becomes about how much you can learn about the right direction.
+It stops being about how much you can deliver and becomes about how quickly you can clarify direction.

-Not learning in the academic sense.
-Learning which path produces revenue, retention, stability, or growth.
-Learning which bets are worth continuing and which ones should be killed.

-A sprint becomes a window of intentional decision-making, not a production quota.
+A sprint is no longer a production quota.
+It is a decision window.
+At the end of it, you should know which paths deserve to be continued and which ones should be abandoned.

 ---